-Fact About Pest Starling
+Fact About Starlings

-Starlings are 8 inches in length, and have a wingspan of 8-10 inches.
+8 inches in length, and have a wingspan of 8-10 inches.
 In the summer, starlings are black with an iridescent purple and green sheen and a yellow bill.
 In the winter, their white speckles become more prominent.
 Juveniles are mousy brown with a pale chest, and lack the spotted breast of the adults.

 Their typical habitats are open woods, cultivated land and urban areas.

-Starlings feed on insects, larvae, slugs, snails, earthworms and centipedes.
+Feed on insects, larvae, slugs, snails, earthworms and centipedes.
 They bustle along the ground, probing and opening their beaks in the ground until they find invertebrates.
 They also feed on berries and seeds.

 HOW TO DETER STARLINGS